nagimov/agendav-docker/README.md

 Image is not optimized for size or compilation time.
 Standard `debian:wheezy` base image is used.
 Final image size is `391MB`.

-I know it's terrible and don't care.
+I know it's terrible and I don't care.